Nikitha2404/go-rate-limiter/README.md

 ## Rate Limiter with Go

-Trying out some rate limiter algorithms
+Trying out some rate limiter algorithms.

 Implemented for now
 - Token bucket